 The Associate in Applied Science (AAS) in Law Enforcement Technology program is designed to provide participants with up-to-date industry specific training that will enhance their professional opportunities.
 Courses will teach participants how to handle the challenges of the law enforcement profession.
-The program includes both a Certificate of Completion in Law Enforcement Technology and an Associate in Applied Science in Law Enforcement Technology degree.
+In addition, a Certificate of Completion (CCL) in Law Enforcement Technology is also available.